Updated 22nd August 2023

 Grate the chilled lard into the flour, tossing it a bit in the flour as you go, so you coat the lard and ensure it doesn’t all clump together.

-Make sure the lard is well distributed, then add enough water to make a firm but sticky dough.
+Make sure the lard is well distributed, then add enough cold water (approximately 8-10 desert-spoons) to make a firm but sticky dough.
 It’s best not to over handle the mixture at this point, as you will break down the lard pieces.

 Remove the stew/casserole from the oven.
 Roughly form the dumpling mixture into about 8 balls and gently drop them into the stew.
 Again, best not to over handle the mixture, as you will blend in the fat.
 And after all, it really doesn’t matter if your dumplings look a little wonky!